hrsh7th/nvim-compe/README.md

 ### Prerequisite

-Neovim version 0.5.0 or above (not released yet, use nightlies or build from source).
+Neovim version 0.5.0 or above.

 You must set `completeopt` to `menuone,noselect` which can be easily done as follows.